Having Trouble With Delta Flight Delays? Here’s All You Need to Know

 How can DoNotPay help me claim compensation?

 The DoNotPay app can spare you the nuisance of keeping track of interstate and international regulations.
-If you access our web app, you can answer a couple of short questions, and let us do the rest.
+If you access , you can answer a couple of short questions, and let us do the rest.

 This is how simple the DoNotPay process is: